 The strategic planning of a board or organisation anticipates on the basis of evolving premises.
 This makes it a ‘living document’ whose patterns are constantly changing.
 For this reason, we must begin by setting a planning horizon within which growth and extension can be mapped out.

-On the basis of strategic planning and the possibilities on site, our urban planners and architects then develop a global, long-term vision for an area or neighbourhood.
+On the basis of strategic planning and the possibilities on site, our urban planners and architects then develop a global, long-term vision for a campus or building.
 VK’s aim here is not particularly to confirm a planned or desired end result.
 It is rather a case of raising and stimulating all kinds of questions.
 Needs, problems, advantages and opportunities are all mapped out.
 Various scenarios are proposed with pros and contras.

 These basic sketches establish the main outlines for further development and detailed elaboration through programming or design.
 As a master planner, therefore, VK does not just investigate a planning result, but also certain principles of development and strategies.
 This process typically begins as a cycle of questions and answers until a number of crucial decisions lead to a subsequent, linear process.